vejeshv/os-case-study/INSTALL.md

 Specifying website settings
 ---------------------------

-Modify the template locate-settings.py file and copy it to the location specified inside the file.
-In particular, set the values for SECRET_KEY, DATABASES and ADMINS.
+- Copy template local-settings.py to same directory where settings.py resides and rename it to local_settings.py.
+- Set values for DATABASES and ADMINS.
+I recommend sqlite3 for testing but not production: easy to setup(just give path to database file).
+- Generate the SECRET_KEY as per instructions in the local_settings.py file.

 Setting up the database